Philadelphia Foundation - Funder Overview

 Overview

 Established on December 20, 1918, by William P. Gest and the Fidelity Trust Company, the Philadelphia Foundation is one of the world's first community foundations and the largest devoted to improving lives in Greater Philadelphia.
-Over its century-plus history, the foundation has awarded over $800 million in grants and scholarships to community organizations.
+Over its century-plus history, the foundation has awarded over $800 million in grants and scholarships to community organisations.
 The foundation manages more than 1,100 charitable funds established by donors and makes over 1,000 grants and scholarship awards annually.
-In 2022 alone, the foundation distributed over $63.8 million in grants.
+In 2023, the foundation had total expenses of $54.3 million.
 The foundation's mission is to strengthen the economic, social, and civic vitality of Greater Philadelphia by growing effective philanthropic investment, connecting individuals and institutions across sectors and geography, and advancing civic initiatives through partnerships and collaboration.
-Under the leadership of President and CEO Pedro A. Ramos since 2015, the foundation has redoubled its focus on racial equity, economic mobility, and supporting organizations serving marginalized communities.
+Under the leadership of President and CEO Pedro A. Ramos since 2015, the foundation has redoubled its focus on racial equity, economic mobility, and supporting organisations serving marginalised communities.

 Funding Priorities